mbdavid/LiteDB/src/content/docs/FileStorage.md

 weight: 8
 ---

-To keep its memory profile slim, LiteDB limits the size of a documents to 1MB.
+To keep its memory profile slim, LiteDB limits the size of documents to 1MB.
 For most documents, this is plenty.
-However, 1MB is too small for a useful file storage.
-For this reason, LiteDB implements `FileStorage`, a custom collection to store files and streams.
+However, this is too small for useful file storage, so LiteDB provides `FileStorage`, a custom collection to store files and streams.

 `FileStorage` uses two special collections:

-- The first collection stores file references and metadata only (by default it is called `_files`)
+- The `_files` collection stores file references and metadata:

 ```JS
 {